-Upon trying these green beans, my husband announced that this is the only way he wants to eat green beans from now on.
+Upon trying these green beans, my husband announced that this is the only way he wants to eat them from now on.
 This recipe takes inspiration from the U.S.’s Southern-style green beans and tomatoes.
 Usually, meat is used to add complexity and flavor to this popular side dish, but I wanted to see if I could engineer some flavor vegan-style.
-These are not intended to be a replica of the recipe that many cherish, but they are very, very tasty.
+These are not intended to be a replica of the stewed green beans and tomatoes recipe that many cherish, but they are very, very tasty.

 Vegan Slow Cooker Stewed Green Beans and Tomatoes

 1 large sweet onion, chopped

 2 tsp olive oil